appwrite-community/htf24-hackathon-submissions/submissions/template_submission.md

 -->

 ## Tech Stack
 _How have you built this project?
-Mention the technologies/methods/platforms you used to build your project_
+Mention the technologies/methods/platforms you used to build your project.
+Highlight any Appwrite products used separately._

 <!--